 Each delegate needs to spend 20% of their normal working hours studying towards their Apprenticeship, but rather than the traditional day release, we call this ‘dedicated development time’ (DDT) and offer some clever and practical ways to ensure that this works well for the delegate and the business – including a bespoke e-learning platform that’s home to assessments and a whole range of customised online resources.

-In the new world of Apprenticeship Standards, what many businesses may not appreciate is that once you have spent your levy pot, the Government will co-fund additional Apprenticeship Standards; funding 90% of the cost, with you as an employer funding 10%.
-In very simple terms, this means that if you choose to divert £10,000 of your L&D budget, this will co-fund Apprenticeship Standards to the value of £100,000.
+In the new world of Apprenticeship Standards, what many businesses may not appreciate is that once you have spent your levy pot, or indeed if you’re a smaller business that doesn’t pay the Apprenticeship Levy, the Government will co-fund additional Apprenticeship Standards; funding 90% of the cost of the training, with you as an employer funding 10%.

-Finally, it’s worth bearing in mind that you can also brand the Apprenticeship programme as anything you like – for example, within Bauer’s business it’s called the Accelerator programme.
+Finally, it’s worth bearing in mind that you can also brand the Apprenticeship programme as anything you like – for example, within Bauer Media’s business it’s called the Accelerator programme.

 If you’re free for a quick chat, we’d love to talk some more.